antonmedv/fx/DOCS.md

 value
 ```

-If single dot is passed, JSON will be processed without modification:
+If a single dot is passed, the input JSON will be formatted but otherwise unaltered:
 ```bash
 $ echo '{"foo": "bar"}' | fx .
 {